Developing Dental leadership: Making prevention work in practice (MPWiP) overview

-Greater use of skill mix in the application of fluoride varnish means that time previously spent by dentists and other dental care professionals (DCPs) on this type of intervention could be used to see and treat further patients – increasing access to dentistry and prevention.
-Use of the dental nurse to apply fluoride varnish means that the more expensive clinical resource is better deployed doing those things that only they can do.
-This is in line with the Welsh Government principles of Prudent Healthcare.
+Greater use of skill mix in the prevention agenda and application of fluoride varnish means that time previously spent by dentists and other dental care professionals (DCPs) on this type of intervention could be used to see and care for further patients – increasing access for all.

-The one-day “Train the Trainer” course aims to enable dentists to deliver the MPWiP course to dental nurses (DNs) in their practice, providing additional skills to dental nurses in the provision of appropriate preventive advice and application of topical fluoride varnish.
-These courses will be run from postgraduate centres across Wales on a rolling basis.
+The one-day “Train the Trainer” course aims to equip dentists to deliver the MPWiP course to dental nurses (DNs) in their workplace providing additional skills to dental nurses in the provision of appropriate preventive advice and application of topical fluoride varnish.
+These programmes are delivered via Microsoft Teams (MST) and face to face from postgraduate centres across Wales.

-This course is aimed at dental professionals who wish to extend their role into dental leadership including the training of dental nurses and is delivered by PG Educators from Health Education and Improvement Wales (HEIW).
-It is very different from other courses as it gives as much emphasis to providing appropriate preventive advice as it does to applying fluoride varnish.
-It develops the competence of the trainer and their understanding of the importance of self-care and the shift in emphasis that is necessary for improved outcomes.
+This course is aimed at dental professionals who wish to extend their role into dental leadership through the development of the extended training of dental nurses.
+The programme is delivered by Educators from Health Education and Improvement Wales (HEIW).
+It is very different from other courses as it recognises the importance of providing appropriate preventive advice in addition to applying fluoride varnish.
+It develops the competence of the trainer and their understanding of the importance of value-based quality care.
 Successful completion of the training will provide a licence to train dental nurses for a period of one year.

-Stage 2: Dental nurse(s) trained in practice training started within three months of completing train the trainer course
+Stage 2: Dental nurse(s) trained in workplace setting started within three months of completing train the trainer course

 Stage 3: Dental nurse submits completed portfolio within 12 weeks of training start date